 Highlights: Sunshine, Proximity to Busan, Fuji Hachimangu Shrine River Crossing Festival, Dazaifu Tenmangu Shrine.

-Local Food: Motsunabe (beef/pork offal stew), Hakata tonkotsu ramen 博多ラーメン (ramen made with a creamy pork broth).
+Local Food: Motsunabe もつ鍋 (beef/pork offal stew), Hakata tonkotsu ramen 博多ラーメン (ramen made with a creamy pork broth).

 Partner schools: Fukuoka Foreign Language College

 Osaka is often cited as one of the more relaxed cities out of the larger ones in Japan and rightly so.
 You’ll find the people friendly and helpful and the food is exceptional.
 With bustling streets, busy entertainment districts and a river running alongside the famous Dotonburi, Osaka gives you the hustle and bustle of Tokyo but with a bit less formality.

 Climate: Subtropical, mild winters and humid summers.

 Local Food: Okonomiyaki お好み焼き (savoury pancake), Takoyaki たこ焼き (grilled balls with octopus).